jmasalma/AdhanAlarm3/_notes.md

 Done - Make larger widget default to 4x4
 Done - reformat 1x1 widget
-Done - show count down to next prayer in 1x2 widget
-- adjust 4x4 widget to be slightly narrower
+Done - show count down to next prayer in 1x2 widget Done - adjust 4x4 widget to be slightly narrower
 Done - clicking on widget should open the app